 Each participant receives a comprehensive workbook prepared by ACM.

-This class will not be available for online purchase until January 2021.
+Registration for this course is now closed.
+It will be available for Fall 2022 registration by late August.
 Please contact firstname.lastname@example.org if you would like to purchase group training before the schedule is released online.